-Data Pseudonymization is one method that, if used correctly, can protect the rights of individual data subjects and give organisations some flexibility to balance those privacy rights against legitimate business goals.
+Data Pseudonymization is one method of data protection to ensure compliance with the General Data Protection Regulation (GDPR).
+It protects the rights of individual data subjects and gives organizations some flexibility to balance these privacy rights against legitimate business goals.

-The reasoning behind the GDPR is to protect the inherent, explicit and implied rights of data subjects within the constitution of Europe, in that its individuals have a fundamental right to privacy.
-Data Pseudonymization is less likely to be identified due to the process of replacing identifiable characteristics with artificial identifiers.
+The reasoning behind the GDPR is to protect the inherent, explicit, and implied rights of data subjects within the constitution of Europe, in that its individuals have a fundamental right to privacy.
+Data Pseudonymization makes it hard to identify data due to the process of replacing identifiable characteristics with artificial identifiers.
 The purpose is to render the original data unidentifiable.

-This data protection approach is helpful if an organisation is likely to have situations as follows:
+This data protection approach is helpful if an organization is likely to have situations as follows:

-- Organisations will want to adopt pseudonymization as part of a management strategy to provide enhanced protection for their users or as an internal data policy minimising the risk of a data breach when sharing personal data with third party data processors or external data controllers.
+- Organizations will adopt pseudonymization associated with a management strategy to provide protection for their users or as an internal data policy decreasing the risk of a data breach when sharing data with third-party data processors or external data controllers.

 - Where personnel regularly require access to personal data.

 - Pseudonymization can also assist in the practice of data housekeeping.

 Many high-profile organizations already regularly take advantage of this practice, such as Google, Apple, and Uber, to enable them to analyze data without the worry of repercussions from regulators.
 In this respect, pseudonymization is a welcome approach to ensure enhanced data protection with respect to security breaches and to provide a higher level of protection of privacy for employees and users.